What is Veganism?

 Veganism is Not a Boycott

 It can be tempting to think of veganism purely in terms of avoidance – vegans don’t eat this, vegans don’t buy that.
-But defining it only by what is excluded misses something important.
+But defining veganism only by what is excluded misses something important.

-At its core, veganism is a positive philosophy.
-It’s about what we can choose to do.
+At its core, veganism is a positive philosophy – it is about what we can choose to do.
 It’s about how we can reduce harm, live more intentionally, and relate differently to the animals with whom we share our world.
+It is not a philosophy of restriction, but of recognition of the rights of other animals and how we can build a better relationship with them.

 Veganism is Not a Complete Ethical System

-It doesn’t offer a list of commandments dictating how to behave in every situation.
 While veganism overlaps with many social justice and environmental movements, at its heart it is a specific ethical stance regarding our treatment of animals.
+It doesn’t offer a complete guide on our ethical behaviour in all scenarios, and it doesn’t offer clear guidance on how we should approach other moral issues.

-Most vegans frame this in terms of animal rights, others focus on harm reduction or welfare.
-But the core idea is consistent: Animals are not here for us to exploit.
+Most vegans frame our philosophy in terms of animal rights, while others focus on harm reduction or welfare.
+Regardless, the core idea is consistent: Animals sentient individuals who morally matter, rather than existing solely for us to exploit.

 Veganism offers guiding principles rather than strict rules, it acknowledges nuance and recognises that life is rarely simple.